streamx-co/FluentMongo/README.md

 ## License

 Fluent Mongo employs a Freemium license model, where some functionality is totally free and more advanced features [require a license](https://fluentjpa.com).
-Data retrieval expressions (filter, projection, sort, indoex) are free.
+Data retrieval expressions (filter, projection, sort, index) are free.
 Data update expressions [require a license](https://fluentjpa.com).

 > This work is dual-licensed under [Affero GPL 3.0](https://opensource.org/licenses/AGPL-3.0) and [Lesser GPL 3.0](https://opensource.org/licenses/LGPL-3.0).
 The source code is licensed under AGPL and official binaries under LGPL.